davinci-ao/Lets-Event/README.md

 * php  7.2.3
 * mysql 5.7.14

-First download the project and place it in your webserver
+First download the project and place it in your webserver.

+Then go in the folder myapp and open a commandline there (cmd on windows).
+Make sure you have composer installed and make sure php is placed in your path variable.

-Make your own .env file and make sure the values are set for the api key by running php artisan key:generate
+Make your own .env file and make sure the values are set.
+For the app key run 'php artisan key:generate'.

-Make sure php is placed in your path variable

-Then go in the folder myapp and open a commandline there (cmd on windows) Make sure you have composer installed and run composer install
+Run 'composer install'.

-Then after that is done run the commands
+When composer is done run these commands:

-php artisan migrate -seed
-makes the database and runs the seeders

-php artisan storage:link
+'php artisan migrate -seed' to create all the tables in the database and run the seeders to fill it with testdata (make sure your database connection is set in the .env file).

-link the storage to public to allow users to upload tumbnails and pictures for their event(s)
+'php artisan storage:link' to link the storage to the map "public" to allow users to upload pictures for their event(s).